Raleigh Chopper: The definitive history and collectors' guide

-The Raleigh Chopper brought the style of Easy Rider to the backstreets of Britain in the 70s.
-It took the UK youth bike market by storm and probably saved Raleigh from financial disaster.
+The Raleigh Chopper brought the style of Easy Rider to the backstreets of Britain in the 1970s.
+It took the UK youth bike market by storm and saved Raleigh from financial disaster.

 Raleigh Chopper Mk1

 The Raleigh Chopper Mk1 launched in 1969 in the USA and in 1970 in the UK.

 In the UK the Chopper launched as 'The Hot One' alongside two new adult small wheel bikes: the RSW MkIII, 'The Dolly One' and the Moulton MkIII, 'The Smooth One'.

 Like some versions of the Schwinn Sting-Ray, the Chopper had 16 inch front wheels and 20 inch back wheels.
 The seat was large and padded.

 The standard model had a Sturmey Archer 3 speed hub controlled by a gear lever on the cross bar.
 It had a stand to prop it up with, like a motor bike.

 In the US market the Chopper was more evolution than revolution.
 In the UK market it was something new.
 On both sides of the Atlantic this style of bike was known as a Hi-Riser.

 The movie Easy Rider premiered in 1969.
 In the film, Peter Fonda and Denis Hopper cruise around America on stripped down Chopper motorbikes.
 The film gave the Raleigh Chopper instant cool.